Student Demonstrations/Open-Air Assemblies, Presentations and Forums Policy

 A student who wishes to stage a demonstration or protest at any event on university property should contact and arrange a meeting with the dean of students or their designee a minimum of 48 hours prior to the anticipated demonstration to discuss university policy, demonstration-specific regulations and safety issues.
 Student organizations must first schedule a meeting with the director of Student Engagement or the director's designee to discuss the objectives of the event and/or demonstration.
 The student(s) or student organizations coordinating the planning and execution of the demonstration will be considered the event host (see Event Host Responsibilities below).

 Campus Safety & Security must be consulted in the planning of all organized demonstrations a minimum of 48 hours in advance of the anticipated demonstration, in order to notify other pertinent university offices about the planned demonstration.
 The desire of Johnson & Wales University is to promote intellectual inquiry and exchange in a respectful and civil manner.
 The safety of all participants is of the utmost importance to the university, and appropriate procedures must be enacted to ensure safety during demonstrations.

-Event planners in conjunction with Student Involvement & Leadership and Campus Safety & Security will determine the following for any demonstration approved on campus:
+Event planners in conjunction with Student Engagement and Campus Safety & Security will determine the following for any demonstration approved on campus:

 The location of an approved demonstration will be determined following space and use guidelines for all venues and common areas on campus and in accordance with this policy.